 In 2015, the domestic economy entered the state of “new normal” and the global political/economic environment was complex and ever-changing.
 China has successfully shifted its opening up strategy from a one-way to two-way street.
 The recently conceptualized “reverse pressure mechanism” has also been key to the reform.
 Several Opinions on Establishing a New and Open Economy, issued by the State Council in 2015, points out that opening up the economy can promote reform, development and innovation.
 The document brought forward the objective of establishing a major power of open economy, along with concepts and instructions in foreign investment management, “going global” strategy, sustainable development of foreign trade, optimizing geographical presence, the Belt and Road Initiative, international economic cooperation, open and secure financial system, and establishing a stable, fair, transparent and predictable commercial environment.
 Major breakthroughs achieved in 2015 include:

-The Belt and Road Initiative has become a strategic platform for coordinating internal/external demand and promoting inbound/outbound investment, which has and will continue to affect China’s plan to open up in the long run.
+The Belt and Road Initiative has become a strategic platform for coordinating internal and external demand, and promoting inbound as well as outbound investment, which has and will continue to affect China’s plan to open up in the long run.
 Relevant infrastructure projects being planning or under construction have reached 1.04 trillion yuan and cross-border investment 52.4 billion USD.
 In 2015, the number of newly established foreign companies in China rose by 18.3% and inbound investment by 23.8%.
 China’s FDI in the 49 involved countries increased by 18.2%.
-Notably, even though China’s total export/import saw a decline in 2015, export to the “Belt and Road” countries grew considerably.
+Notably, even though China’s total exports and imports saw a decline in 2015, exports to the “Belt and Road” countries grew considerably.

-The Asian Infrastructure Investment Bank (AIIB) has been injecting new momentum into infrastructure investment among Asian countries.
-By establishing the AIIB, China is offering an important public product.
-This clearly demonstrates China’s influence in the global economy and its vision of a more open, fair, inclusive, cooperative, mutually beneficial and diversified global finance sector.
+The successful launch of the Asian Infrastructure Investment Bank (AIIB) has injected new momentum into infrastructure investment among Asian countries.
+It reflects China’s increasing leverage in the international economic regime.
+This clearly demonstrates China’s vision of a more open, fair, inclusive, cooperative, mutually beneficial and diversified itnernational financial system.
 AIIB can serve as a cornerstone in the Asian infrastructure sector, facilitating investment and mobilizing various resources.
 By promoting regional connectivity and economic integration, AIIB has essentially built a new mechanism of international financial cooperation.

 The RMB has recently been included in the Special Drawing Right basket thanks to China’s active participation in helping to manage the global economy, establish financial order and strike a new balance in trade.
 As the RMB becomes increasingly important and globalized, the Chinese economy is also more and more intertwined with the global financial system.